-The community is very motivated will contribute a little more than 25% of the cost.
-Their contribution consists of travel fees for the supplies, majority of the cost for the plumber, and they have bought the two porcelain sinks and paid for a carpenter to install them within the dispensary.
+The community is very motivated and will contribute a little more than 25% of the cost.
+Their contribution consists of travel fees for the supplies, the majority of the cost for the plumber, and they have bought the two porcelain sinks and paid for a carpenter to install them within the dispensary.

 Also, the water committee of Mtae has agreed to do free hand washing and safe drinking water lessons to the staff and the villagers at the clinic and to follow up to make sure these practices are being enforced.
 All drinking water at the clinic will be boiled for sterilization.

-The water committee has also agreed to take responsibility for maintenance of the tank and gutters after completion of the project.
+The water committee has also agreed to take responsibility for the maintenance of the tank and gutters after the completion of the project.
 Community members have agreed to volunteer to transport materials for this project to and from the vehicles to the clinic and dispensary.

 Water Charity funds will be used to purchase the 5,000 plastic liter water tank and all of the supplies necessary to connect the tank to the sinks and gutter system including pipes, gutters, connectors and valves, the bags of cement for the stand, the carpenter to build and secure the stand and the supplies needed for the metal spigot that will service the clinic and dispensary.

 The Water Committee of Mtae is helping to organize the construction and maintenance of the water tank.